open-source-labs/PreVue/README.md

 - Double click on the application icon
 - Create components by entering a name and clicking the html elements you need

-- clicked elements will be shown on the right sidebar
+- Clicked elements will be shown on the right sidebar
-- drag them around to change the order!
+- Drag them around to change the order!

 - Once you're satisfied, click the button to add a component and it will show up in the center stage, with the ability to resize!